‘What are you currently working on?’ – a regular question addressed to a writer.

 Never mind, I put the work to one side to concentrate on non-fiction work –writing for magazines and writing three books, while still writing short stories.
 I slowly returned to the original subject and the chapters I had done.
 When I read them again I remembered how much work I had put in to the research of the period settings.

 Nothing is wasted.
-I recycled one chapter which I submitted to a short story competition .
-I was runner up out 1200 entries and had a wonderful critique from judge, author James McCreet – who loved the story; he understood exactly what I was writing.
+I recycled one chapter which I submitted to a short story competition.
+I was runner up out 1200 entries and received a wonderful critique from judge, author James McCreet – who loved the story; he understood exactly what I was writing.
 But nothing happened to it after all that.
 It wasn’t published.
 No agent or publisher came knocking at my door so it sat on my computer until I decided to resurrect the book with the other four stories I had written.

 Short stories (and novellas) are back in fashion, in spite of some of the big name agents saying ‘no short stories’ on their submissions page.
 Narrative non fiction and historical fiction are popular and publishers can’t get enough of them.
 So, combining the two ingredients, I present my feather-themed historical fiction to the literary world.